 The advantages of praising your people for exerting the effort required to succeed are noteworthy.

 1. Embrace Challenging New Tasks

 When you praise your people for doing what it takes to succeed, you motivate them to rise to challenging new tasks where they could learn from.
-Conversely, when people are exclusively praised for possessing certain talents or abilities, they tend to shy away from challenging new raised In truth, the situation is caused by added pressure brought on by this type of praise.
-Their reluctance to engage with new challenges stems from the fear that their talent may not be enough.
-Hence, they run away from anything that will call into question their talents.
+Conversely, when people are exclusively praised for possessing certain talents or abilities, they tend to shy away from challenges.
+This attitude comes from the fear that their talent may not be enough.
+Thus, they run away from anything that will call into question their talents.
 In plainer words, focusing your praise on your people’s talent, to the exclusion of efforts required to do what it takes to succeed, often goads them into a fixed mindset.
 This mentality turns on the belief that talent is a fixed limited quantity.
 Truth to tell, feelings of inadequacy and fear of failure accompany this mindset.
 To illustrate further, After the New York Times heaped praises on the talents of Adam Guettel, the grandson of Richard Rodgers, the writer of music to classics like the “Oklahoma” and “Carousel,” he succumbed to pressure induced by fear of failure.
 This fear instigated him to hold back from starring in a Metropolitan Opera Broadcast and TV Movie of Amahl and the Night Visitors.
-Of a truth, how to give effective praise is an idea made more potent by focusing more on efforts rather than talent.
+Of a truth, how to give effective praise is an idea made more potent by focusing more on efforts rather than talents.

 2. See Problems Or Difficulties As Fun